About Dr. Duggan and The Psychology Reader

 But there’s more to the story . . .

 I have been granted a sabbatical for the 2025-26 school year.
-What that means is I will literally be getting paid to read, y’all!
+What that means is I am literally getting paid to read, y’all!
 My sabbatical project involves studying how research in positive and health psychology can be used to improve well-being for teachers.
-And I will conduct much of my research as I travel the world.

 Subscribe to get full access to the newsletter and publication archives.